Victorian Certificate of Education: 2023 Chinese as a Second Language (SL) exam

-It was reported in the Herald Sun that students sitting the Chinese as a Second Language (SL) exam were instructed by supervisors to cross out a question, remove all subsequent references to it and to write on another topic (Herald-Sun 16 November 2023 page 3 "Students rewrite exam after leak").
+It was reported in the Herald Sun that students sitting the Chinese as a Second Language (SL) exam were instructed by supervisors to cross out a question, remove all subsequent references to it and to write on another topic.
 This paper had been accidentally given to some students in the previous week instead of the Chinese Second Language Advanced (SLA) paper.

 The Australian Broadcasting Corporation (ABC) reported that some students also experienced problems with an audio component of the exam.
 Students were required to read a text prompt which was to be followed by an audio component.
 However, the audio component (required to answer several questions) failed to play for some students.
 This led to some students being unable to complete several questions worth 10 out of the exam's 75 marks.
 Furthermore, the text prompt associated with the missing audio was among the details that had been revealed on social media.